skey-network/dApps/readme.md

 - Invoking wallet must be owner of device or main dapp
 - Key issued by suppliers dapp

+Error messages:

+- `Wrong key issuer` - Issuer of asset is other than supplier
+- `Not permitted` - user is not a device owne or
+- `This key is banned` - key is banned by user
+- `This key is already assigned`

 ## removeKey(keyID: String)

 Removes key from device.